-These cells also engage in specialized activities, such as beating in coordination to pump blood through the heart, forming a barrier to protect the stomach from its own acid, or migrating in a directed way to fend off infection.
+Our bodies are made up of many different kinds of cells, each of which performs the basic tasks necessary to survive in addition to highly specialized activities, like beating in coordination to pump blood through the heart, forming a barrier to protect the stomach from its own acid, or migrating in a directed way to fend off infection.

-Allen Cell Collection
+Allen Cell Explorer